KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 * Turn off the coffee shop TV.

 * Restore all custom changes on the stage, if you made any.

-* Plug back the monitor power cables on the stage.

 * SPL METER: Put it back onto the shelf above the console.